davidkern13/js-event-listener/README.md

 # Usage Example

 The event listener also work across different files in react, react-native, javascript apps.
 All you have to do is import the appropriate function into any file you need and receive or send event.
+[Check Live Example](https://codesandbox.io/s/js-event-listener-xs0lh?file=/src/App.js)

 ```
 import React,{ useEffect } from 'react';